Category: Population

 Willem Massen was not the only resident of Aalten to serve in the French Foreign Legion.
 In 1950, Ale Douma, then living in Aalten, submitted a request for naturalisation.
 Douma was born on 10 August 1908 in Dronrijp (Friesland), the son of Sjerp Douma and Elisabeth Schuurmans.
 He served in the Legion during the same period as Willem Massen (1930–1935).

-During the Second World War, Douma stayed in Germany, where he was imprisoned in concentration camps twice due to his assistance to French prisoners of war.
+During World War II, Douma stayed in Germany, where he was imprisoned in concentration camps twice due to his assistance to French prisoners of war.
 In 1967, he lived with his wife Else on the ground floor of a duplex house on Huygensstraat, at number 49.

 Ale Douma passed away on 12 January 1986 and is buried at begraafplaats Berkenhove.